 The user is responsible for responding to messages and notes and complying with all safety messages.

 B.2 Connect with ProLink III

 A connection from ProLink III to your transmitter allows you to read process data, configure the transmitter, and perform maintenance and troubleshooting tasks.

-B.2.1 ProLink III connection types
+B.2.1 Connection types supported by ProLink III